 ARABIC ARCH

-A waterfall drops underneath the bridge, offering one of the best and completely free views in Ronda.
+A waterfall drops beneath the bridge, offering one of the best, completely free views in Ronda.

 It’s a bit of a climb back up, but the view makes it all worth it.
 The path is straightforward to follow from Piazza María Auxiladora, but you can also follow the yellow line on our map at the top of this article.